gatsbyjs/gatsby/docs/docs/sourcing-from-netlify-cms.md

 users alike, and interacts with your static site repository via API so that every change results in a commit.

-A primary focus of Netlify CMS is to work well with static site generators like Gatsby.
+A primary focus of Netlify CMS is to work well with modern site generators like Gatsby.
 Installation typically requires just an index.html file and a YAML configuration file, but we're going to leverage the Gatsby plugin for Netlify CMS to automatically install and build the CMS along with a static site.